 - Have a Consistent and Concise Design

-One of the top qualities of a good mobile UX Best Practices is design consistency.
+One of the top qualities of a good mobile Best Practice is design consistency.
 Maintaining uniformity among images, typeface, controls, and colors in the application is a good practice.
 The user interface should also be concise with a minimal number of steps.
 This also involves removing doubts and communicating the expected result of user actions by eliminating uncertainty.
-For instance, if the user needs to wait, they should be able to see progress status.
+For instance, if the user needs to wait, they should be able to see the progress status.

 Nothing should stand in their way as an obstacle when users are browsing through your app.
 Treat anything and everything that creates a hassle in the quick accomplishment of user goals as an unnecessary distraction.
 The best way to keep your interface clean is to stick to features that come under the category of essentials.